CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 <!-- .slide: data-transition="fade" -->

 Note:
-- toto
+- *Deployment* creates a new *ReplicaSet* for the next revision
+- *Pods* are deleted one by one on the old *ReplicaSet*
+- New *Pods* with the new version of the application are created on the new *ReplicaSet*

 +++?image=2018/hassle-free-kubernetes-on-openstack/img/RollingUpdate2.png&position=10% 80%&size=auto auto

 ## Rolling Updates
 <div class="columns">
 	<div>
-- *Deployment* creates a new *ReplicaSet* for the next revision
-- *Pods* are deleted one by one on the old *ReplicaSet*
-- New *Pods* with the new version of the application are created on the new *ReplicaSet*
 	</div>
 	<div>
+- Additional parameters can be set :
+  - Minimum number of *Pods* available
+  - Amount of time to wait between to iteration
+- One single command to perform a Rolling Update
+- One single command to perform a Rollback
 	</div>
 </div>
 <!-- .slide: data-background-transition="none" -->
 <!-- .slide: data-transition="fade" -->

+Note:
+- *Deployment* creates a new *ReplicaSet* for the next revision
+- *Pods* are deleted one by one on the old *ReplicaSet*
+- New *Pods* with the new version of the application are created on the new *ReplicaSet*

 +++?image=2018/hassle-free-kubernetes-on-openstack/img/RollingUpdate3.png&position=10% 80%&size=auto auto